PayU/prometheus-api-metrics/README.md

 ### Options

 - metricsPath - Path to access the metrics. `default: /metrics`
-- defaultMetricsInterval - the inverval to collect the process metrics in milliseconds. `default: 10000`
+- defaultMetricsInterval - the interval to collect the process metrics in milliseconds. `default: 10000`
 - durationBuckets - Buckets for response time in seconds. `default: [0.001, 0.005, 0.015, 0.05, 0.1, 0.2, 0.3, 0.4, 0.5]`
 - requestSizeBuckets - Buckets for request size in bytes. `default: [5, 10, 25, 50, 100, 250, 500, 1000, 2500, 5000, 10000]`
 - responseSizeBuckets - Buckets for response size in bytes. `default: [5, 10, 25, 50, 100, 250, 500, 1000, 2500, 5000, 10000]`
 - useUniqueHistogramName - Add to metrics names the project name as a prefix (from package.json)
-- metricsPrefix - A custom matrics names prefix, the package will add underscode between your prefix to the metric name.
+- metricsPrefix - A custom metrics names prefix, the package will add underscore between your prefix to the metric name.
 - excludeRoutes - Array of routes to exclude.
 Routes should be in your framework syntax.
-- includeQueryParams - A boolean that indicate if to include query params in route, the query parmas will be sorted in order to eliminate the number of unique labels.
+- includeQueryParams - A boolean that indicate if to include query params in route, the query parameters will be sorted in order to eliminate the number of unique labels.

 ### Access the metrics